bernhardAxonIvy/doc/source/engine-guide/integration/identity-provider/microsoft-entra-id/microsoft-entra-id-app.rst

   .. figure:: /_images/identity-provider/azure-3.png
     :alt: Grant Permission

+12. Click on :guilabel:`Grant admin consent`
-12. Click on :guilabel:`Certificates & secrets`
+13. Click on :guilabel:`Certificates & secrets`
-13. Click on :guilabel:`New Client Secret`
+14. Click on :guilabel:`New Client Secret`
-14. Enter a description, e.g., :code:`ivy`
+15. Enter a description, e.g., :code:`ivy`
-15. Click on :guilabel:`Add`
+16. Click on :guilabel:`Add`
-16. Copy the :code:`value` of this secret.
+17. Copy the :code:`value` of this secret.
 This is needed later to configure the |ivy-engine|.

     .. figure:: /_images/identity-provider/azure-4.png
       :alt: Secret

-17. Go to :guilabel:`Overview`
+18. Go to :guilabel:`Overview`

   .. figure:: /_images/identity-provider/azure-5.png
       :alt: Secret

-18. :guilabel:`Application ID` and :guilabel:`Directory (tenant) ID` is needed to configure |ivy-engine|.
+19. :guilabel:`Application ID` and :guilabel:`Directory (tenant) ID` is needed to configure |ivy-engine|.